Brushing Your Teeth Properly

 - brushing gently to not disturb your gums

-Gently brush the outer tooth surfaces of 2-3 teeth using a vibrating back & forth rolling motion.
-Move brush to the next group of 2-3 teeth and repeat.
+- brushing the outer tooth surfaces of two to three teeth at a time, using a back and forth motion, then moving your toothbrush to the next group of two to three teeth and repeating the process

-Place the brush against the biting surface of the teeth & use a gentle back & forth scrubbing motion.
-Brush the tongue from back to front to remove odor-producing bacteria.
+- placing your toothbrush against the biting surface of your teeth, then, using a gentle back and forth scrubbing motion. brushing your tongue, from back to front, to remove any odor-producing bacteria

 - thoroughly rinsing your toothbrush, after each teeth cleaning, and then storing your toothbrush upright and uncovered, so your toothbrush can dry out before its next use

 - remembering to replace your toothbrush every three to four months.
 Thousands of microbes grow on your toothbrush bristles and handle.
 These microbes can cause cold and flu viruses, as well as the herpes virus that causes cold sores, plus generate bacteria that causes periodontal infections

 Proper brushing is your number one proactive measure for preventing tooth decay.
 Do yourself a favor and make toothbrushing an important part of your day.
 Your teeth will thank you.
 Not sure if you’re getting the job done?
 Contact our Henderson dental office today for an appointment!